 Let’s dig deeper into the Cardano blockchain.
 Cardano is a protocol built on two layers, hence it’s called a layered blockchain system.
 These layers are called Cardano Settlement Layer (CSL) and Cardano Computation Layer (CCL).

 CSL is the layer, where all transactions are performed, and the data is stored on the blockchain.
 Cardano is currently using the UTXO model, which we know from Bitcoin.
-If you aren’t familiar with UTXO, please read this article.
+If you aren’t familiar with UTXO, please read this Reddit discussion.